 A. PRENUPTIAL QUESTIONNAIRE

 This is the formal beginning to your marriage preparation.
 It is used to ensure that the couple is ready to marry according to the universal norms of the Catholic Church.
-Local couples will complete this at their first meeting.
-If not local, couples will complete this with a priest/deacon in their area and have it mailed to Saints Peter and Paul (36 N. Ellsworth St., Naperville, IL 60540).
+Couples must schedule a meeting with one of our priests throught he parish office to complete this form.

 B. BAPTISMAL CERTIFICATE